 Interaction of Benzos and Cocaine on the Brain

-Benzos, drugs like Xanax (alprazolam) and Valium (diazepam), act on the stress response of the brain, increasing the presence of the neurotransmitter gamma-aminobutyric acid (GABA).
-This chemical messenger depresses the “fight-or-flight” reaction, thus increasing relaxation, relieving muscle tension, and lowering anxiety levels.2
+Benzodiazepine drugs like Xanax (alprazolam) and Valium (diazepam) increase the activity of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA).
+This chemical messenger reduces brain cell excitability, thus increasing relaxation, relieving muscle tension, and lowering anxiety levels.2

 The combination of stimulant and depressant drugs can be highly dangerous and significantly impact brain chemistry.